 - understanding that marks on a page represent letters and words

 - knowing the letters of the alphabet

-You don't need games, flashcards, or special instruction for a toddler gain these skills.
-Just reading to your child as often as possible is the best way to help him or her learn to read independently.
+You don't need games, flashcards, or special instruction for a toddler to gain these skills.
+Just reading to kids as often as possible is the best way to help them learn to read independently.

 Reading aloud is also an important way to help kids make the transition from babyhood to toddlerhood.
 Between the ages of 1 and 3, toddlers have triumphs and challenges, so it can help for them to hear stories about other kids and how they managed fears about what's under the bed and tackled the challenge of using the potty.